Luke1th/password_checker/README.md

 qwerty               | Common password | Found in common_passwords list.
 Consider changing it!

-mysecurepassword     | Secure password | Not found in breach or common_passwords list.
+mysecurepassword     | Non-breached password | Not found in breach or common_passwords list.

 ```